 This step is much easier with a partner.
 Chickens magically develop super strength when they’re stressed out, and this step absolutely will stress them out.
 It’s tough to hold the chicken and dust her at the same time, if you can find some poor sucker who’s willing to help with this step, do so!

-Gather one chicken at a time and bring them to the dusty bin.
+Gather one chicken at a time and bring them to the dust filled bin.
 Hold the chicken’s wings against her body and put her head under your arm.
 Putting the hen’s head under your arm will make her feel calmer and you’ll be less likely to get frantic flapping chicken wings in your face.
 Give the hen a few moments to calm down in this position before you move forward.

 Next dust under the chicken’s wings, along her abdomen, and across her back.
 There’s no need to get the dust all up her neck or around her face, you want to keep as much as this out of her lungs as possible so focus mostly on the body.
 While dusting make sure to ruffle the feathers so the dust gets on the chicken’s skin as much as possible.

 When you’ve finished dusting the bird, gently set her down, she’ll shake off the excess dust and you can move on to the next one.

 You’ll need to dust every single bird in your flock for this natural treatment to be successful.
 Even if you don’t find lice on some birds, if one chicken has lice, the others do too, or they will soon.
 Best to cover all your bases and treat the whole flock.

 Step 3: Repeat to Eliminate Successive Hatchings

 The previous step helped to kill the adult lice that were already on your hens, but guess what?
 Before you killed them, those lice laid eggs, and those eggs are going to hatch into new lice.
 The entire life cycle of lice unfortunately extends past the living ones on the birds, and you’ll need to eradicate the newly hatched lice too.